micro-community/docs/pages/tutorials/building-a-blog/the-post-service.markdown

 There are many more features we will add later, like saving and querying by tags, but this post already taught us enough to digest.
 We will cover those aspect in later parts of this series.

-The source code for this
+The source code for this can be found [here](https://github.com/micro/dev/tree/master/blog-tutorial/v1-posts).
-Our general approach with these tutorials is to keep the snippets in the earlier posts as similar as possible to the latest version (handler names, import names, field names etc.), but reconciling the two might still prove a good exercise as the earliest versions of the services deviate from the latest one on GitHub.
+Further versions will be in the same `blog-tutorial` folder with different versions, ie `v2-posts` and once we have more services, `v2-tags`, `v2-comments`.
+Folders with the same prefix will be meant to be deployed together, but more on this later.